RchGrav/astraeus/astraeus.md

 * **For Sonnet**: Be liberal with escalating think directives (Sonnet benefits significantly from explicit guidance)
   *Sonnet's "extended thinking" mode dramatically improves accuracy on complex tasks requiring sequential processing

+* **For Opus**: Only use for the most complex of scenarios, hardly ever but it is technically possible to Ultrathink combined with Sequential Thinking MCP server

 #### IMPERATIVE: The Sub-Agent `description` Field (The Sole Invocation Trigger)